parttimenerd/hello-ebpf/README.md

 ==========

-There are [user land libraries](https://ebpf.io/what-is-ebpf/#development-toolchains) for [eBPF](https://ebpf.io) that allow you to write eBPF applications in Python C++, Rust, Go, Python and even Lua.
+There are [user land libraries](https://ebpf.io/what-is-ebpf/#development-toolchains) for [eBPF](https://ebpf.io) that allow you to write eBPF applications in C++, Rust, Go, Python and even Lua.
 But there are none for Java, which is a pity.
 So...
 I decided to write bindings using [Project Panama](https://openjdk.org/projects/panama/) and [bcc](https://github.com/isovalent/bcc), the first and widely used userland library for eBPF,